rolandbreedveld/nest-api/README.md

 - */5 * * * * /home/pi/nest-api/get_nest.sh >/dev/null 2>&1

 if you use a different path, you should change it a some places

+if Domoticz is running on another server or is usind a different port, add this to nest_devices.cfg:
+- DOMOTICZ 127.0.0.1:8080

 succes, Roland@Breedveld.net